-Then take a deep breath, say a little prayer, and stir in your whisked egg mixture.
+Here’s the part in the recipe where you take a deep breath, say a little prayer, and stir in your whisked egg mixture.
 Immediately use tongs to start tossing the spaghetti with the egg mixture.
 If you do it right the sauce will start to thicken but stay silky smooth.

 I nailed this version!

 I’ll be honest.
 I made this dish a few times and I did slightly scramble my eggs in one version of them.
 It happens.
-If you were serving this dish in a restaurant it would be a redo, but if you’re just eating it at home it’s mostly likely still very delicious!
+If you were serving this dish in a restaurant it would be a redo, but if you’re just eating it at home it’s most likely still very delicious!

 Conquer your carbonara fears and try this mushroom version.
 It’s a keeper!